Hyle-org/devhub-hyle/docs/concepts/apps.md

 ### Other program-specific outputs

-Smart contracts can generate additional outputs as proof data.
+Apps can generate additional outputs as proof data.
 These outputs ensure data availability.

 ## Events